stormchaserroleplaying/stormchaserRPG/Talents/Druid/Stargazer/index.md

 **Doom (odd).** As a free action on your turn you may grant a creature that you can see within 30 feet of you -1d to their next attack roll or ability check.

-You can use this talent a number of times equal to your spellcasting modifier, and you regain all expended uses when you finish a long rest.
+You can use this talent a number of times equal to your spellcasting ability modifier, and you regain all expended uses when you finish a long rest.

 ### The Magician